ryokbys/nap/mkdocs/docs/usage.md

 The options `-ip` and `-ipo` have to do with inline expansions and are relevant to the efficiency of *pmd*.

+#### PGI fortran compiler

+If the MPI fortran command `mpif90` is linked to PGI fortran compiler, you can use the compiler by just specifying the compiler path as,

+    $ FC=/path/to/mpif90 ./configure --prefix=$(pwd) FCFLAGS='-Minfo -O2 -g'

 #### Fujitsu Fortran in FX?